ALBA-Synchrotron/apg/example.LinacGUI.md

 ```

-LinacGUI depedends on Taurus and PyTango libraries and requieres Taurus at building
+LinacGUI depends on Taurus and PyTango libraries and requieres Taurus at building
 time.

 As this packages has to be installed in `/usr/share` it requires `dh-exec`